Your Flight Is Canceled or Delayed: What Can You Do?

 Be Ready to Deal with Delays

-Through October, more than 20% of flights delayed in 2022, and that number isn't likely to improve given December's travel woes.
+So far this year, nearly 20% of flights have been delayed, and that number isn't likely to improve given current woes.
 Since airlines don’t guarantee schedules and aren't liable for delays due to inclement weather, travel insurance that matches travelers' trip specifications is important.
 Travel insurance provides reimbursement expenses caused flight delays, missed connections, and sudden flight cancelations.

 Traveling is a bit trickier these days